 A Service of Witness to the Resurrection and Celebration of Life will be officiated by The Rev. Bob Tuttle and The Rev. Dr. Paul T. Reiter is scheduled at Black Mountain Presbyterian Church 11AM on Saturday, July 13, 2019.
 A reception will follow the service.
 Memorials may be made to Cedarkirk Camp & Conference Center, designated for The Brown Initiative at 1920 Streetman Drive, Lithia, FL 33547.
 Penland Family Funeral Home is honored to be caring for the Brown Family.

-To send flowers to Angus "A.T."
-Theophilus Brown Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Angus "A.T."
+Theophilus Brown Jr., please visit our floral store.